 Now the DC-jack power connector will be installed into three oval pin holes across from the 2x20-pin socket header.
 Soldering is done from the top side of the PCB.

-Assembling the Raspberry-Pi Connector
+Adding the Raspberry-Pi connector

 Now the 2x20-pin socket connector must be installed from the rear side of the PCB (where we only did soldering till now).
 Soldering of the 2x20-pin connector is done on the front side (where all our parts are placed).
 This connector is used as interface for the Raspberry-Pi.